doctoboggan/DeathRay/fpga_scripts/README.txt

   2) load(self, fpgaOutputFile(s)):

       This method must accept a list of output files.
-It will be called whenever a change is detected in the fpgaOutputFile(s).
-You should use this method to open the fpgaOutputFile(s), find the changes and then update the three variables below.
+It will be called whenever a change is detected in the selected file(s).
+You should use this method to open the file(s), find the changes and then update the three variables below.